tpaau-17DB/libprettylogger/README.md

 use prettylogger::Logger;
 use prettylogger::config::Verbosity;

-// A `Logger` struct with default configuration let mut logger = Logger::default();
+// Create a `Logger` struct with default configuration let mut logger = Logger::default();

 // Don't suppress any log messages logger.set_verbosity(Verbosity::All);

-// Print logs
+// Print some logs
 logger.debug("A debug message!");
 logger.info("Info message!");
 logger.warning("A warning!");